Lucky Ali: Personal life

-Ali has two children with his first wife – Ta'awwuz and Tasmiyah.
+Ali has two children with his first wife Meaghan Jane McCleary – Ta'awwuz and Tasmiyah.
 He then married Inaya (Anahita, a Persian).
 With her, he has two children: Sara and Raiyan.
 He married a third time in 2010 to British model and former beauty queen Kate Elizabeth Hallam whom he divorced in 2017.
-The couple have a son named Dani Maqsood Ali.
+The couple has a son named Dani Maqsood Ali.

-Ali presently lives on the outskirts of Bengaluru in his farm house.
-His favourite places are Mecca and Medina.
+Ali currently lives on the outskirts of Bengaluru in his farm house.

 Ali and his father shared a tempestuous relationship.
-Mehmood Ali was a very busy actor in the 1960s and 70s, and remained away from home for his shoots.
-Once, around the age of four when Ali first returned from boarding school, Mehmood and the entire family had come to receive Ali after 10 months in boarding school, at the airport.
+Mehmood Ali was a very busy actor in the 1960s and '70s, and remained away from home for his shoots.
+Once, around the age of four when Ali first returned from boarding school, Mehmood and the entire family had come to receive Ali at the airport.
 Ali did not recognize his father, but on seeing him said, "He's the film comedian Mehmood!"
-Ali lived away from his family in a boarding school in Dehradun, Mussoorie.
+Ali lived away from his family in a St George's College boarding school in Dehradun, Mussoorie.
 Ali's tryst with marijuana led Mehmood to write the script of the movie Dushman Duniya Ka (Enemy of the World).
 The movie stars Ali's youngest brother, Manzoor.
 It is the story of the drug abuse of a young man called Lucky.
 In the end, the young man kills his mother, destroys everything around him and is then killed by his father.
-Ali differed with his father's vision and did not act in the movie.
+Ali differed from his father's vision and did not act in the movie.
 "I felt the story lacked hope," he said.
 However, he sang his first song for the film.

 Best known for his music, singing and acting, Ali has also bred horses, worked on an oil rig off the coast of Pondicherry in South India, cleaned and sold carpets and is a farmer with a strong opinion on organic methods in farming.